L30M453V5K1/To_Do_App/README.md

 2. **Verify the Filtering**:
    - When filtering for important tasks, only tasks marked as important should appear.
 When showing all tasks, all tasks should be displayed, including both important and non-important ones.

+   ### Search Query
+   1. ** Search Task**:
+   - The user clicks on the search field.
+- They type a keyword to check if that word exists in the description of tasks they have previously created.
+- If the word exists, it displays the relevant task.
+- If the word does not exist, it displays nothing.

 ---